-Welcome to the official Verified Server for Game Publishers and Developers Requirements document!
+Welcome to the official Verified Server Requirements document for Music Artists, Esports Organizations, Game Publishers or Developers!
 You may have the right qualifications for verification by being a game publisher or developer that has a server in support of your live, playable game.
-You may also qualify if you're a music artist that's verified on Spotify, or even an esports organization or team that has hosted or competed in an official tournament or league, but you'll also need to fully equip your server with these requirements for setting up, moderating, and protecting your community server from abuse to get that server you own and manage officially official!
+You may also qualify if you're a music artist that's verified on Spotify, or even an esports organization or team that has hosted or competed in an official tournament or league, but you'll also need to fully equip your server with these requirements below for setting up, moderating, and protecting your community server from abuse to get that server you own and manage officially official!

 First off, you’ll need to have a team of moderators to assist in keeping the server a fun and appropriate place to participate in as your community grows.
 The best moderators typically have experience participating in your community, and are enthusiastic and seasoned superfans!
 Additionally, each verified server should have a pre-written set of rules of behavior for the server to alleviate possible confusion or misunderstanding, and gives your team a good set of tools to moderate efficiently and transparently.

 Verification Levels, Content Filtering & 2FA

 As more and more popular public community servers have made their homes on Discord, we’ve added varying levels of server security features to meet the demand.
 Three important features that we require verified servers to implement are moderation levels, explicit content filter & two factor authentication:

 Moderation Levels: Located in the Server settings > Moderation tab.
 Four different levels of verification can be enabled based on the desired level of security for new users joining the server to prevent spam / unhealthy users.
 For verified servers, we require at least a “Medium” level of moderation— in which users must have had their account for more than five minutes in order to participate in the server— to have a good balance between security and participation encouragement for new users.
 (You are more than welcome to set the verification higher or all the way to the max!)